 - Can you afford a custom website?

-Now that you’ve answered the questions, let’s see your results.
+Now that you’ve answered the questions, let’s talk through your options.

-When it comes to making the choice between a custom website and a template, the questions above are the ones that will help guide your decision.
+When it comes to deciding if a custom website is best or a template, the questions above are the ones that will help guide your decision.
 Of course, there are other things you will want to consider (ease of use, how it looks, the content, etc.)—those things are still important.
 They also do not only apply to a fully custom website.
 A good website designer and developer will guide you on how to incorporate those things on any website, custom or not.